The series focusing on cloud essentials for IT professionals includes:

 Characteristics of Cloud Computing

-And realize that based upon a delivery model, these characteristics apply to different user experience.
-For instance, on-demand self-service may imply the ability to: acquire an account and create a user profile as in SaaS, code and publish an application in PaaS, or configure and deploy a virtual machine in IaaS.
-This may not as apparent without a clear understanding on how services are deployed and delivered in cloud.
+And realize that based upon a delivery model, these characteristics results in various user experiences.
+For instance, on-demand self-service may imply the ability to: acquire an account and create a user profile as in SaaS, code and publish an application in PaaS, or configure and deploy a VM in IaaS.

 [To Part 1, 2, 3, 4, 5, 6]